s7092910/Quartz/README.md

 #### If your mod includes it own XUi_Common and/or XUi files

-Look in the XUi_Common or XUi Folder and copy and paste the lines from each file to their respective in each folder in your Mod's config folder.
+Look in the XUi_Common or XUi Folder, copy and paste the lines from each file to their respective file in each folder in your mod's config folder.
+Or if the file(s) doesn't exist, copy and paste the missing file(s) into your mod's config folder inside their current folder

 #### Additonal Steps